 |

-Triptychs were a popular format for altar paintings from the Middle Ages onwards (c.1000 CE).
-Consisting of a central panel and two hinged "wings", they were installed in Eastern Orthodox as well as Western Christian churches.
+A Triptych was a popular format for altar paintings from the Middle Ages onwards (c.1000 CE).
+Consisting of a central panel and two hinged "wings", triptychs were installed in Eastern Orthodox as well as Western Christian churches.
 From the 15th century onwards, non-church triptychs were popular with Netherlandish Renaissance painters such as Hans Memling and Hieronymus Bosch, while modern exponents have included Francis Bacon (see: Three Studies for Figures at the Base of a Crucifixion, 1944), among others.
-Famous Triptych Altarpieces Seilern
+Famous Triptych Altarpieces Annunciation

-Campin Polyptychs were hinged altarpieces with more than 3 panels.
-They usually have one large central panel, to which a number of "side" panels, or "wing panels" are attached.
+Martini.
+A polyptych was a hinged altarpiece with more than 3 panels.
+Polyptychs usually had one large central panel, to which a number of "side" panels, or "wing panels" were attached.
 This form of altarpiece was especially common in Early Renaissance churches and cathedrals.
 Famous Polyptych Altarpieces Maesta

 For details of major movements of